Blog post

 TL;DR

-Baylor came to Nutrient Workflow with the need for automation in their HR department.
-With the success of their new HR processes, they have expanded their use and have over 3,000 users and thousands of requests flowing each month.
+Baylor University came to Nutrient Workflow with the need for automation in its HR department.
+With the success of the university’s new HR processes, Baylor has expanded the use of processes and has more 3,000 users and thousands of requests flowing each month.

 Baylor University in Waco, Texas, is a private Baptist university and a nationally ranked liberal arts institution.
 Chartered in 1845 by the Republic of Texas, Baylor is the oldest continually operating university in the state.